edouardrosset/reversi/README.md

 =======

 Version 1.0 - 2014_04_23

-A small django app to play reversi with a friend or against an AI -
+##A small django app to play reversi with a friend or against an AI

 =======